Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Related Work

-Decomposition methods are often applied in a recursive or nested manner, as we study in this paper.
-Column generation was used in multiple levels to solve multi-stage guillotine cutting in \citet{cintra-columns}.
+Decomposition methods are sometimes applied in a nested (or, in a special case, recursive) manner.
 Nested branch-and-price was used to solve vehicle routing with complex inter-dependencies in \citet{nested-column-vrp}.
-Nested LBBD was used to plan first global and then local response to disasters in \citet{nested-bd-disaster}.
-Similarly, three-level decomposition was applied for home healthcare planning in \citet{nested-cyril}.
-Benders decomposition with two levels was utilized, together with dynamic programming, in \citet{mo-nested-bd}.
+Nested logic-based Benders decomposition (LBBD) was used to plan first global and then local disaster response in \citet{nested-bd-disaster}, and for home healthcare planning in \citet{nested-cyril}.
+Benders decomposition with two levels was combined with dynamic programming in \citet{mo-nested-bd}.
+These works demonstrate that nested decomposition is a viable strategy for multi-level problems, but none of them involve a 2D packing subproblem, which is the topic of this paper.

-In \citet{data-drive-multi-elvel} and \citet{Blansch_2022_bachelor}, the authors tackled a one-dimensional bin packing case - putting items into low-level bins, which need to fit upper-level bins.
-Developed methods could be used with an arbitrary number of levels, which is also true for this paper.
-However, our two-dimensional case complicates the problem.
-In applications, the authors often informally come upon the hierarchical packing case, and their developed methods are relevant for this work as inspiration and baselines.
-In the case of integrated circuit design \citep{xu-placement,zhu-circuits}, the natural hierarchy of components is solved in a bottom-up manner; this is the source for the baseline method we use in this paper in \cref{sec:bottom-up}.
-The two-level facility layout problem \citep{facility-exact} was solved using a mathematical optimization solver to design an optimal plant with a special room for the process equipment.
-The core of their formulation is a (two-level) special case of the problem studied here.